Odania-IT/aws-kubectl/README.md

 # Setup

 You need to set your credentials in the aws-secrets.yml.
-Also you need to set your AWS_ACCOUNT and AWS_REGION in ecr-cron.yml.
+Also you need to set your AWS_ACCOUNT, AWS_REGION and NAMESPACES in ecr-cron.yml.
 Afterwords run:

 	aws.sh